Kritith1/myPortfolio/README.md

  * Project Setup using CRA
  * Using React Route for routing
  * Using useeffect and usestate for contact form validation
+ * Toat for confirmation message
  * Using axios to get data from backend
+ * Cors to connect with backend

 Personal Portfolio Backend
 * Crud in contact form using nodejs and mondodb